5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 - **"Modern"** cards:
 	- Broadcom `BCM94350` (`BCM94352` works as well), `BCM94360`, `BCM43602`, `BCM94331`, `BCM943224`
 - **"Legacy"** cards:
-	- Atheros chipsets
+	- Atheros `AR928X`, `AR93xx`, `AR242x`/`AR542x`, `AR5418`, `AR5416` (never used by Apple)
 	- Broadcom `BCM94322`, `BCM94328`

 Thanks to Dortania's OpenCore Legacy Patcher, it's possible to re-enable such cards by injecting the required kexts and applying root patches to WiFi as well.
+If you want to know how OCLP Wifi patching works, [have a look at this post](https://www.insanelymac.com/forum/topic/357087-macos-sonoma-wireless-issues-discussion/?do=findComment&comment=2809940).

-But since the Patcher for macOS Sonoma is still in development, the feature to Patch WiFi is not available on the current public release (v.068).
-On top of that, the detection to patch WiFi is based on the compatible device-ids of cards used on real Macs.
-So on Wintel System, the patcher won't show this option if you are not using a card with a device-id used by Apple.
+Since the Patcher for macOS Sonoma is still in development, the feature to patch WiFi is not available on the current public release (v.068).
+On top of that, the detection to patch WiFi is based on detecting  compatible device-ids/IONames of cards used in real Macs.
+So on Wintel System, the patcher won't show the option to patch WiFI if you are not using a card with a device-id/IOName used by Apple.

-Although OCLP allows enabling certain features in the app, the option to patch Wifi cards has not been implemented into the GUI.
-So we have to enable it manually by enabling it in the Source code and then compile a custom version to apply Wifi root patches.
+Although OCLP allows enabling certain features in the app, the option to manually enable patching  Wifi has not been implemented into the GUI (yet).
+So we have to force-enable it manually in the Source Code and then compile a custom version to apply Wifi root patches.

 ## Method 1: Force-Enable WiFi-Patching in OpenCore Legacy Patcher